alan-turing-institute/hartlib/README.md

 Code for processing the Hartlib Papers, extracting topics, and detecting semantic change.
 Collaboration between Barbara McGillivray, Simon Hengchen, and Robin Buning.

-The script for cleaning the texts was adapted from an original script by Miguel Won.
+Barbara McGillivray developed the code for steps 1 and 3.
+Simon Hengchen developed the code for steps 2, 4, 5 and 6.
+Robin Buning has tested the output of all the code and helped refine the code.

 Steps:

-1) Linguistic pre-processing of letters: clean_letters_v1.7.py
+1) Linguistic pre-processing of letters: clean_letters_v1.7.py.
+The script for cleaning the texts was adapted from an original script by Miguel Won.
 2) Language identification: langid-HARTLIB.py
 3) Lemmatization:
   a) English: